xantari/RecaptchaV2.NET/README.md

 Implements a class that allows you to use Googles Recaptcha V2 library with .NET (Webforms or MVC)

-Also implements Googles very badly documented Secure Token functionality as sort of defined here: https://developers.google.com/recaptcha/docs/secure_token
+Also implements Googles very badly documented Secure Token functionality mentioned here: https://developers.google.com/recaptcha/docs/secure_token

 ## How to use